pgroenbaek/trackshape-utils/README.md

 The `load_shape` and `load_file` functions allow you to load shapes and other types of files, respectively.
 The file handle object returned by `load_file` only supports replacing text, copying, and saving the file.
 In contrast, the object returned by `load_shape` allows you to perform many additional operations specific to shape files.

-No changes made to files are saved to disk until `save` is called.
+No changes made are saved to disk until `save` is called.

 ```python
 import trackshapeutils as tsu